Optimize WordPress Website Speed (LiteSpeed Plugin)

 Step 6: Optimize & Minify HTML

-Next we need to optimize HTML page performance by minifying HTML, Preconnecting third-party DNS and removing WordPress icons.
-This will contribute to increase WordPress website speed and improve the load time.
-Follow these steps to optimize page:
+Next, we need to optimize HTML page performance by minifying HTML, Preconnecting third-party DNS and removing WordPress icons.
+This will help to increase WordPress website speed and improve the load time.
+Follow these steps to optimize the page:

-• Click on "HTML Settings" tab under "LiteSpeed Cache ➜ Page Optimization".
+• Click on the "HTML Settings" tab under "LiteSpeed Cache ➜ Page Optimization".

-• In "DNS Prefetch" enter the third-party resource domains.
-This will perform a DNS lookup for given domains and make resource requests faster when the resource is actually requested.
+• In "DNS Prefetch", enter the third-party resource domains.
+This will perform a DNS lookup for the given domains and make resource requests faster when the resource is actually requested.

 LiteSpeed Cache - Optimize HTML